RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 ![screenshot](band-drum-sound.png)

 + Can you also get the drum to make a sound when the spacebar is pressed?
-You'll need to use this `event` {.blockred} block:
+You'll need to use this `event` {.blockevents} block:

 ```blocks
 	when [space v] key pressed